 If the wind is going in the other direction, it can stop the airflow entirely and keep the heat out of your cooking chamber.
 It is best to let the wind add to the airflow rather than stop it.
 If possible, position your smoker so the wind blows in the same direction as the smoker's natural airflow.

 Of course, it's very difficult to smoke in heavy rain regardless of the temperature, but cold weather can also bring light rain or snow.
 When water hits your smoker, it evaporates, and evaporation pulls heat from the smoker.
 If it begins to rain or snow while smoking, open up the vents and bring up the temperature to offset this heat loss.
 Keep a close eye on it to make sure you're hitting your optimal temperature.

 Strategies for Counteracting Weather

 The ideal smoking environment is a warm and calm one.
 Anything you can do to create this environment will help you maintain suitable temperatures and have a successful barbecue.

-By positioning your smoker in a sheltered (but not enclosed) space, you can reduce the effects of wind.
+By positioning your smoker in a sheltered (but not enclosed) space, you can reduce the effects of wind and rain.
 Some people have gone so far as to build windbreaks to set around their smokers to keep the wind away.
-This can be a good strategy, but make sure you are not putting flammable material in close proximity to your smoker.
-The wind can make sparks jump a good distance.
+It can be a good strategy, as long as you are not putting flammable material close to your smoker because the wind can carry sparks a good distance.

-People also sometimes use insulation materials to hold the heat in their smokers.
-This is OK as long as you are using flame-resistant materials.
-You can typically find fire-resistant insulation materials at your local hardware store.
-Furnace insulation and certain water heater blankets work great.
-Cut it to fit around your smoker, and you can hold in a great deal of the heat generated.
+Some home cooks use insulation materials to hold the heat in their smokers.
+This strategy can be safe and effective if you're using flame-resistant materials.
+You can typically find fire-resistant insulation or water heater blankets at your local hardware store, or look for a smoker jacket that fits your smoker.
+When cut to fit around your smoker, these materials can hold in a great deal of heat.
 Just make sure you don't cover up the vents and keep insulation away from the firebox as it may melt from the heat.